sunnyelf828/SelfDrivingCar-P4-AdvancedLaneFinding/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Detecting the lane lines within the region of interest from the pespective image using **sliding window techniques** and then I did some other stuff and fit my lane lines with a 2nd order polynomial interpolation to fit the line functions.
+Detecting the lane lines within the region of interest from the pespective image using **sliding window techniques**, I check the **histogram of binary images along the x-axis** and pick the peak value as the starting points of the right/left lane lines, then I slided the detecting window vertically and selected all the **non-zero pixels** in x and y axis within the window, for all these pixels I use **2nd order polynomial fitting** to get the line functions.

 ![fit lane][image5]